colbyh21412/it-homelab/labs/03-group-policy-restrictions.md

 gpupdate /force
 Issue 2 — Restrict Standard Users GPO not applying to ajohnson

-Cause: GPO was linked to root of lab.local and Security Filtering only showed Domain Admins
+Cause: GPO was linked to the root of lab.local and Security Filtering only showed Domain Admins
-Fix: Deleted the incorrect link, relinked GPO to _Branches → Houston → Users OU and changed Security Filtering to Domain Users
+Fix: Deleted the incorrect link, relinked GPO to _Branches → Houston → Users OU, and changed Security Filtering to Domain Users

 Issue 3 — AppLocker not blocking unauthorized executables

 Cause: Application Identity service was set to Manual and not running
-Status: Still under investigation — AppLocker policy is being received by CLIENT01 but not fully enforcing.
+Status: Still under investigation — AppLocker policy is being received by CLIENT01, but not fully enforcing.
 Will revisit in a future session.

-Key Commands Used
+## Key Commands Used
 Group Policy
 gpupdate /force                          # Force immediate GPO update on client gpresult /r                              # View applied GPOs on current machine